couchbaselabs/couchbase-shell/README.md

 This is heavily in flux right now, but you can try these commands (always try with `--help` if you are unsure about args and flags).

  - `query <statement>`: Perform a N1QL query
  - `query indexes`: list query indexes
+ - `query advise`: ask the query advisor
  - `analytics <statement>`: Perform an analytics query
+ - `analytics dataverses`: List all dataverses
+ - `analytics datasets`: List all datasets
  - `use`: Change the active bucket or cluster on the fly
  - `kv get`: Perform a KV get operation
  - `kv upsert`: Perform a KV upsert operation